jo-mc/disbamer/README.md

-disbamer - bash and awk show alignment of a read to reference in a terminal session.
+disbamer - using bash and awk scripts to show the alignment of a read to reference, in a terminal session.

 ### - D - I - S - B - A - M - E - R -